lowleveldesign/debug-recipes/exceptions/exceptions.md

 HResult: 80070057
 ```

-Another option is the `!wpe` command from the netext plugin.
+Another option is the **!wpe** command from the netext plugin.
+To see the full managed call stack, use the **!CLRStack** command.
+By default, the debugger will stop on an unhandled exception.
+If you want to stop at the moment when an exception is thrown (first-chance exception), run the **sxe clr** command at the beginning of the debugging session.

 ### <a name="exc-context">Read exception context</a>